Bachelor of Arts (Honours) in Landscape Architecture

 - Applicants may be required to attend an interview with an original work portfolio.

 Higher Diploma OR equivalent qualifications in a relevant area of study.

-- Bridging modules are required (with fee charged) for sub-degree graduates according to the educational background of individuals.
+- Additional core modules are required (with fee charged) for sub-degree graduates according to the educational background of individuals.

 - All applicants are screened and selected by an Admission and Interview Panel.
 All interviews are conducted in English.

 - For enquiry please contact Faculty of Design and Environment (Telephone No: 3959 7323).